-EXERCISES FOR SECTION 2
+EXERCISES FOR SECTION 1.3

-- 1. A medium apple has an average of about 80 calories.
+• 1.1 A medium apple has an average of 80 calories.
 However, the number of calories A varies with the size and type of apple.
-Let's say that the standard error is about $SE_A = 10$ calories.
-Similarly the number of calories B in a bran muffin is about 400 calories with a standard error of about $SE_B = 40$ calories.
-Let C be the total number of calories in a lunch consisting of a medium apple and a bran muffin.
-Find the estimated total number of calories of C along with the standard error SE_C .
-Do the same for a lunch which also includes a cup of yogurt, which has 220 calories, give or take 15 calories, or so. - 2.
-For a biology lab experiment you have to randomly select four mice.
-The mice to be chosen come from a population bred to weigh about 30 grams, give or take 5 grams, or so.
-The total weight T of the four mice will be about grams, give or take grams, or so.
+Let's say that the standard error

+- a.
+Find the estimated total number of calories of C along with the standard error SE_C . - b.
+Do the same for a lunch that also includes a cup of yogurt, which has 220 calories, give or take 15 calories or so. - 1.2 For a biology lab experiment, you have to randomly select four mice.
+The mice to be chosen come from a population bred to weigh 30 grams, give or take 5 grams or so.

+The total weight T of the four mice will be grams, give or take grams or so.
 Use the Pythagorean property of standard errors.